About the Author

 Once you have your own practice, you are a business owner.
 And as a business owner, you need some business savvy.

-One smart business move for self-employed radiologists is to own a building with space for your practice and then make money by renting out the additional office space.
+One smart business move for self-employed radiologists is to own a building with space for their practice and then make money by renting out the additional office space.
+This turns what would normally be an expense into income.

 Hire PAs and NPs